Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 For instance, a CIS2 contract can manage multiple NFTs that each have distinct token IDs.
 Rather than each NFT being its own contract instance (created by a factory), they are simply handled as part of the state of the overall CIS2 contract.
-Here, the token ID actts as a virtual address.
+Here, the token ID acts as a virtual address.

 The main disadvantage of this approach is that the isolation between the states of each product